assertj/assertj/README.md

 Fest Assertions for Guava
 =========================

 Fest assertions for [Guava](http://code.google.com/p/guava-libraries/) provides assertions for Guava types like `Multimap` or `Optional`.
+IMPORTANT : It requires FEST Assert 2.x so it won't work if you are using FEST Assert 1.x.

 ## Quick start

-To start using Guava assertions, you just have to statically import `GUAVA.assertThat` and use your preferred IDE code completion after `assertThat.` !
+To start using Guava assertions, you just have to statically import `GUAVA.assertThat` and use your preferred IDE code completion after `assertThat.`.

 Example :